Ankitkushwaha90/spring_framework/README.md

 apt install gradle
 ```
 # 3. extension in vs code install "spring boot tools"
+vs code extesion installation for requried tool and dependency file

 # 4. download file from this link according to your self required project